pth2002/ConvMemory/docs/BENCHMARK_CLI.md

 **Answers:** how much the reranker adds on top of dense retrieval *in the checkpoint's own embedding space*, on your memories, at what latency cost.

-**Does not answer:** whether adopting ConvMemory would improve your production retrieval.
+**Does not answer:** what you would gain by dropping this checkpoint into an existing stack that retrieves with a different embedding model.
 The "before" row is cosine similarity in the loaded checkpoint's embedding space (`all-mpnet-base-v2` for the released v1 checkpoint), because that is the space ConvMemory scores in.
-If you retrieve with a stronger embedding model, your real baseline is higher than that row and your real gain is smaller than the delta this tool prints.
-The weaker the baseline, the better the delta looks — so read it as a lower bound on the baseline, not an estimate of your gain.
+A checkpoint cannot rerank candidates from a space it was not trained on, so moving stacks means retraining.

+What the evidence says about that move: retrained on BGE-large and E5-large, ConvMemory held **+0.105** and **+0.089** Recall@10 over raw dense *in those spaces* — larger than its MPNet gain, not smaller.
+See "Strong-backbone retraining" in [BENCHMARKS.md](BENCHMARKS.md).
+So the delta this tool prints is not an upper bound on what a retrained checkpoint would give you; it is a measurement in one specific space.

 **Also required:** labelled `gold_ids` for each query.
 Many memory systems do not have an annotated evaluation set; without one this tool cannot tell you